Frequently Asked Questions

 -

-Yes, via webhooks on the Fortress plan.
+Yes, via webhooks on Sentinel and Fortress plans.
 Configure a webhook URL in your notification settings and Externalsight will POST findings as JSON to that endpoint whenever a new alert is triggered.
 This works with Slack incoming webhooks, any SIEM with an HTTP collector, or custom integrations.

 -